pi-lar/neuropil/doc/source/ngizerodiscovery.rst

 As a third and last step it is possible to create the union of sender and receiver intents and their contained optional attributes.
 This gives us an impression how many common items the two filter have.
-The result is a probability, the higher the probablilty score is the more likely it is that two intent could match.
+The result is a probability, the higher the probability score is the more likely it is that two intent could match.
 We could also use the hamming distance to count the number of "1" that are different between the two bloom filter.

 .. code-block:: javascript